Specter-13/translatorsmanagement/README.md

 - data validations should be introduced

-A lot of stuff can be still improved, but now it should be much better than at beggining.
+A lot of stuff can be still improved, but now it should be much better than at beginning.

 # notes